 Maui has plenty of wonderful scenic drives that offer free waterfalls, beaches, tidal pools, wildlife and trailheads.
 The stunning views are worth it even if you don’t get out of the car.
 Be prepared for some stomach-churning turns.

-Perhaps Maui’s best scenic drives is the serpentine Road to Hana on the eastern coast (in the featured photo at top by abbs johnson via Upsplash).
+Perhaps Maui’s best scenic drives is the serpentine Road to Hana on the eastern coast (in the featured photo at top by abbs johnson via Unsplash).
 I recently wrote about the Road to Hana in another blog post.

 On the opposite side of the island, the rough and wild northwest coast offers another fantastic drive, one framed in volcanic rock.
 The Hanoapiilani Highway, or Highway 30, takes you by beautiful beaches, such as DT Fleming Beach Park (great for body surfing and boogie boarding) and Honoloa Bay (a top snorkeling spot), and the Honoloa Bay Access Trail.